Princesseuh/princesseuh.dev/wiki/websitestatus.md

 - The website currently doesn't work on mobile and tablets
 - Vertical rhythm is mostly good but a few elements are still missing
+- The font used for code blocks isn't installed on the website and doesn't have fallbacks

 ### Performance